-I am preparing my new novel, Black-Hearted Bitch, for publication.
-Coincidentally, Grammarly approached me write a review.
+Just as I was preparing my new novel, Black-Hearted Bitch, for publication, Grammarly approached me write a review.

 Grammarly.com bills itself as “The World’s Best Grammar Checker.”
 After using it, I can unquestionably say that it is better than Microsoft Word’s.
 In fact, I was favorably impressed with it.
 I do not have many problems with using correct grammar.
 However, like most people, I occasionally make errors that need to be caught before the manuscript goes into print.
 In addition to searching for grammatical errors, Grammarly also makes suggestions about improving vocabulary and checks your document for plagiarism.